-Charge Level Drops Below Action 15% (Standard battery) The user should charge the battery soon.
-30% (Freezer battery) The user should charge the battery soon.
-9% (Standard battery) The user must charge the battery.
-20% (Freezer battery) The user must charge the battery.
-6% (Standard battery) The device turns off.
+Charge Level Drops Below Action 10% The user should charge the battery soon.
+15% The user should charge the battery soon.
+15% (standard battery) The user should charge the battery soon.
+18% The user should charge the battery soon.
+30% The user should charge the battery soon.
+30% (freezer battery) The user should charge the battery soon.
+5% The user must charge the battery.
+8% The user must charge the battery.
+10% The user must charge the battery.
+15% The user must charge the battery.
+9% (standard battery) The user must charge the battery.
+20% (freezer battery) The user must charge the battery.
+3% The device turns off.
 The user must charge the battery.
-6% (Freezer battery) The device turns off.
+5% The device turns off.
+The user must charge the battery.
+4% The device turns off.
+The user must charge the battery.
+6% The device turns off.
+The user must charge the battery.
+7% The device turns off.
+The user must charge the battery.
+6% (standard and freezer batteries) The device turns off.
 The user must charge the battery.